gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 of remembering and keeping track of things.

 A plan, on the other hand, is rigid and expensive.
-You either spend too much energy following the plan to the letter or spend too much energy replanning every time you need to adapt.
+You either spend too much energy following the plan to the letter or spend too much energy planning over and over again every time you need to adapt.

 The Zettelkasten method provides structure to reading, understanding, and storing information in a way that can be reused over time.